Module Declaration and Attributes

 character of such an identifier to the next outer namespace.
 For

-example, by adding the identifier Distance
+example, by adding the identifier Distance in the example above, to

-attribute of the module Module1
+the Public attribute of the module Module1 as well, it would

 also become public in the main model.
 Obviously, in this case, adding

-name clash with the global identifier Distance(i,j)
+name clash with the global identifier Distance(i,j).

 Once you import a module into an existing AIMMS application, one or more